 The Speaker also has some other rather unusual rights.
 In addition to his casting vote, he is entitled to vote as a member in divisions and usually does so, although, reflecting the impartiality of his Office, unlike the other Members present he may abstain.
 He is also entitled to participate in debate, but again in the interest of maintaining the impartiality of the Office of Speaker this right is rarely exercised.

 The Deputy Speaker is elected by the members from amongst their number.
 He or she serves as the presiding officer in the absence of Mr Speaker.
-The current Deputy Speaker is Chris Robertshaw MHK, who was elected on the 25th October 2016.
+The current Deputy Speaker is Mrs Daphne Caine MHK, who was elected on the 12th October 2021.